-I know I’m supposed to be all over Thanksgiving recipes right now, and I’ll get back to those shortly, but I just had to post these cookies.
+I know I’m supposed to be all over Thanksgiving recipes right now, and I’ll get back to those shortly, but I just had to post this cookie dough-stuffed chocolate chip cookie sandwich recipe.
 You know what?
 You can totally be the avant-garde family member that brings these to Thanksgiving.
-Be like hay guuuys I brought Chocolate Chip Cookie Dough Sandwich Cookies.
+Be like, hay guuuys I brought Chocolate Chip Cookie Sandwich Cookies.
 Heck, with all those pies and stuff around they’d stand out, to say the least.

 - 1 cup white whole wheat pastry flour (I used Bob’s Red Mill) (can also substitute 1 cup all-purpose flour)

 - 1 cup light (or medium) brown sugar

 - 1/2 cup (1 stick) unsalted butter, melted

 - 1 egg

 - 1/2 teaspoon baking soda